mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 [It’s] just like shaking [a] bottle filled with water.
 [It’s] completely one; at that time, you cannot make noise.
 But if you take a bottle with a little water and shake it, you know you really make noise.
 That is [like], “You know pretty well how great I am.”
 But if you shake the bottle completely filled with water, you don’t know how much [there is].

-So, no sound.
-That is really oneness.
+So, no sound; that is really oneness.
 That is very quiet.
-But it is really dynamic, and also total manifestation of *[unintelligible]* or majesty, and [improbability?], just this.
+But it is really dynamic, and also total manifestation of *[unintelligible]* or majesty, and [improbability?].
+Just this.
 But, nothing to say.

 So that is the “I don’t know” that Bodhidharma said.